mfolivas/aws-serverless-nodejs-sst-api-gw/README.md

 # Getting Started with Serverless Stack (SST)

+Creates a Cognito user pool to create a JWT authorization.

+The application will only authorize

 Application creates a REST Api for vehicles using the following end points:
 - `GET vehicles/`: get all vehicles
 - `GET vehicles/{id}`: get a specific vehicle